Chemical Peels

 • Scarring: While exceptionally rare, hypertrophic scarring can occur, typically as a result of premature peeling of the skin (picking) or inappropriate acid selection for the patient’s skin type.

-The cost of a chemical peel in Vancouver varies significantly based on the formulation, the depth of the treatment, and the specific clinical indications being addressed.
+The cost of a chemical peel varies significantly based on the formulation, the depth of the treatment, and the specific clinical indications being addressed.

 • Superficial peels are generally the most accessible and are often purchased in packages.